Croat–Bosniak War: Owen–Stoltenberg plan

-In late July 1993 the Owen–Stoltenberg Plan was proposed by U.N. mediators Thorvald Stoltenberg and David Owen, which would organize Bosnia and Herzegovina into a union of three ethnic republics.
-Serbs would receive 53 percent of territory, Bosniaks would receive 30 percent, and Croats 17 percent.
+In late July 1993 the Owen–Stoltenberg Plan was proposed by UN mediators Thorvald Stoltenberg and Owen, which would organize Bosnia and Herzegovina into a union of three ethnic republics.
+Serbs would receive 53 percent of territory, Muslims would receive 30 percent, and Croats 17 percent.
 The Croats accepted the proposal, although they had some objections regarding the proposed borders.
-The Serbs also accepted the proposal, while the Bosniak side rejected the plan, demanding access to the Sava River and territories in eastern and western Bosnia from the Serbs and access to the Adriatic Sea from the Croats.
+The Serbs also accepted the proposal, while the Muslim side rejected the plan, demanding access to the Sava River and territories in eastern and western Bosnia from the Serbs and access to the Adriatic Sea from the Croats.
 On 28 August, in accordance with the Owen–Stoltenberg peace proposal, the Croatian Republic of Herzeg-Bosnia was proclaimed in Grude as a "republic of the Croats in Bosnia and Herzegovina".
 However, it was not recognised by the Bosnian government.

 On 7 September 1993 the Parliament of Croatia recognized Herzeg-Bosnia as a possible form of sovereignty for the Croats of Bosnia and Herzegovina.
 On 14 September, Tuđman and Izetbegović signed a joint declaration to stop all hostilities between the ARBiH and HVO.
 A few days after the Tuđman–Izetbegović declaration, Izetbegović and Momčilo Krajišnik agreed to stop all hostilities between the VRS and ARBiH and negotiate their territorial disputes.
 A provision was included in their declaration that after agreeing on the borders, each republic could organize a referendum on independence.
 Talks between all three parties continued on 20 September on HMS Invincible.
 Although Izetbegović was in favour of a peace agreement, the military leaders wanted to continue the war, particularly against the Croats.
-The September attempt at reconciliation of the Croat and Bosniak sides was thus sunk as the ARBiH leaders thought that they could defeat the Croats in central Bosnia, and fighting in central Bosnia and Mostar continued.
+The September attempt at reconciliation of the Croat and Muslim sides was thus sunk as the ARBiH leaders thought that they could defeat the Croats in central Bosnia, and fighting in central Bosnia and Mostar continued.
 On 22 October, Tuđman instructed Šušak and Bobetko to continue to support Herzeg-Bosnia, believing that "the future borders of the Croatian state are being resolved there."
 On 28 November, Tuđman told Boban and Šušak that "if we get borders Novi Travnik, Busovača, Bihać and if we cleanse Baranja, we can give up majority of areas around Sava."